catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 The conversion of each protocol will handle the time alignment of data from each data stream.

+## Which figures are related to which streams:
+* Figure 1 contains recordings in xml data and the currents are on the folder organization.
+It also has some confocal imaging.
+* Figure 2 has optogenetics and image stacks but no segmentation data as far as I can tell.
+* Figure 3 also electrophysiology
+* Figure 4 like figure 2 but also has "confocal spine density" data.
+* Figure 5: should have fluoresence traces.
+This looks like it has two photon time
+* Figure

 # Data Organization - Raw data for Figs

+## Data Files

+1. **Word File**: [Zhai et al. SA_manuscript_finalv2] - Most recent version of the submitted manuscript to Science Advances (adv8224) on 8 JAN 2025.
+2. **PDF File**: [adv8224_SupplementalMaterial_v1] - Associated Supplemental Materials and Figures.
+3. **Excel File**: [Key resources table_Zhai_v1] - Key resources table for relevant software (incl.
+Notebooks), protocols, antibodies, viruses, animals, chemicals, and hardware.
+4. **Excel File**: [Data Connections] - Master sheets for raw data connections to panel figures, resources table, and some experiment metadata.
+5. **Folder**: [Tabular dataset Zhai et al. 2025] - Includes readme file inside folder; spreadsheets for each Figure with separate pages for each Figure panel’s data.
+6. **Folder**: [Raw data for Figs] - Folders arranged by Figure panels.

 ## Figure 1